 Abridged eBook edition of the hardback published in 2002 as Cursed Is the Peacemaker

 by John Boykin, foreword by George Shultz

-American Academy of Diplomacy book award
+Book award from American Academy of Diplomacy for hardback edition

 Video of AAD acceptance speech (6 min., 22 sec.)